All Products

 537.1

-This section uses the conversion between .mp4 and .flv files to compare the costs of using Function Compute and another cloud service.
-In this example, memory of functions in Function Compute are set to 3 GB.
+This section uses the conversion between MP4 and FLV files to compare the costs of using Function Compute and another cloud service.
+In this example, the memory capacity of Function Compute is set to 3 GB.
 The following table compares the costs.

-In the table Cost reduction rate = (Cost of another cloud service - Function Compute cost)/Cost of another cloud service.
+The following formula is used to calculate the cost reduction rate: Cost reduction rate = (Cost of another cloud service - Function Compute transcoding cost)/Cost of another cloud service.

 Resolution